jbesomi/texthero/website/docs/getting-started.md

 df['clean_text'] = df['text'].pipe(hero.clean)
 ```

 > Tips.
 When we need to define a new column returned from a function, we prepend the name of the function to the column name.
 Example: df['tsne_col'] = df['col'].pipe(hero.tsne).
-This keep the code simple to read and permit to construct complex pipeline.
+This keep the code simple to read and allows us to construct complex pipelines.

 The default pipeline for the `clean` method is the following: